 40.5.6.2 Service Elections, Generally

 All Facilities must interconnect in compliance with the NYISO Minimum Interconnection Standard.
 In addition, Facilities must also comply with the NYISO Deliverability Interconnection Standard before Generating Facilities can become qualified Installed Capacity Suppliers and before Cluster Study Transmission Projects can receive Unforced Capacity Deliverability Rights.
 An Interconnection Customer initially states its election to be evaluated in the Cluster Study for ERIS alone, or for both ERIS and CRIS, as a part of its Interconnection Request.
-For Projects comprised of multiple Generators, an Interconnection Customer must request ERIS for the Facility, such ERIS to be allocated among the multiple Generators comprising the Facility as requested by Interconnection Customer in its Interconnection Request; provided however, the requested allocation for ERIS for the Intermittent Power Resource in a Co-located Storage Resource cannot exceed the Point of Injection limit plus the full withdrawal capability of the Energy Storage Resource.
+For Projects comprised of multiple Generators, an Interconnection Customer must request a single ERIS value for the Facility and also specify the ERIS of the multiple Generators comprising the Facility as requested by Interconnection Customer in its Interconnection Request.
+For projects comprised of multiple Generators, the total ERIS for the Facility may be less than the sum of the ERIS for the individual Generators.
+The requested ERIS of the individual Generators is subject to the following limitations: (1) the requested ERIS for the Energy Storage Resource in a Co-located Storage Resource or Hybrid Storage Resource cannot exceed the lesser of the Point of Injection limit or its nameplate; and (2) the requested ERIS for each Resource in a Co-located Storage Resource or Hybrid Storage Resource other than the Energy Storage Resource cannot exceed the lesser of (a) the Point of Injection limit plus the full withdrawal capability of the Energy Storage Resource or (b) the relevant Resource’s nameplate.
 An existing Generating Facility requesting only CRIS must request CRIS in a Cluster Study or an Expedited Deliverability Study unless it is requesting CRIS pursuant to Section 40.5.6.6.

 40.5.6.3 ERIS Elections